pkl42/linuxcnc_components_sim/README.md

 # Components for simulating hardware

-If you want to test your linuxcnc configuration without having the hardware and
+If you want to test your linuxcnc configuration without
+having or compromising the hardware and without changing
-without changing the .ini and .hal files, i started writing some conponents which simulates the real hardward.
-Current these are e.g. mesacard 7i76e, touch probe, fork light barrier.
+the .ini and .hal files, i started writing some conponents which simulates the real hardware.

+Currently these are e.g. mesacard 7i76e, touch probe, fork light barrier.